althingi-net/edithing/server/README.md

 ## Setup on your desktop computer
 1. Install NVM node package manager
-2. Run `nvm install 18` in the terminal to install nodejs
+2. Run `nvm install 22` in the terminal to install nodejs
 3. Install Docker: https://docs.docker.com/desktop/
+4. Install pnpm with `npm install -g pnpm`
-4. Open the [/server](/server) directory in the terminal `cd server`
+5. Open the [/server](/server) directory in the terminal `cd server`
-5. Duplicate [.env.sample](.env.sample) and rename to [.env](.env)
+6. Duplicate [.env.sample](.env.sample) and rename to [.env](.env)
-6. Go to https://github.com/settings/tokens and create a token for public repositories (do not choose private, since this token will be in the browser for other users to see)
+7. Go to https://github.com/settings/tokens and create a token for public repositories (do not choose private, since this token will be in the browser for other users to see)
-7. Copy/Paste the token from github into [.env](.env) after the "=" of `GITHUB_TOKEN` (example: `GITHUB_TOKEN=mytokenhere`)
+8. Copy/Paste the token from github into [.env](.env) after the "=" of `GITHUB_TOKEN` (example: `GITHUB_TOKEN=mytokenhere`)
-8. Run `docker-compose up -d` in the terminal to start the database server
+9. Run `docker-compose up -d` in the terminal to start the database server
-9. Run `npm i` to install dependencies
+10. Run `pnpm i` to install dependencies
-10. Run `npm run db:seed` to initialize the database with default data for development
+11. Run `pnpm run db:seed` to initialize the database with default data for development
-11. Start api server by running `npm start`
+12. Start api server by running `pnpm start`

 ## Services